-I'm a software developer interested in business strategy and better UX designs.
-I hold an MBA degree, and I am a former professional Go player.
+I'm a software engineer with an MBA degree, and I am a former professional Go player.

 I enjoy learning, and I've always been thrilled to accept new challenges.
 I am a software developer, but my work experience includes product management and project management.

 My MBA was specialized in nonprofit management, especially in the areas of international organizations and public private partnerships.
 My Master's thesis analyzed global governance issues and models in cybersecurity.

 I've played Go since I was 5 years old.
 I became a professional player at 16, and I was one of the top female pros in South Korea.
 Today I am running my own Go channel on YouTube, and working as a commentator of the American Go Association.

 Strive to be wiser each day.
 Learn from experience, conversations, books, and contemplation.

 Listen more than speak, and carefully communicate what I know, think, or feel.
 Avoid assuming other people can read my mind.

 Love is a verb, not a feeling.
 Love my family, friends, and myself.